 + 30(mins) = 365(mins), or at least 6 hours and 5 minutes.

-There are lots of ways of telling if it’s cooked (such as piercing the flesh at the thickest past and seeing if the juice runs clear, or if the leg falls away from the body when gently pulled).
+There are lots of ways of telling if it’s cooked (such as piercing the flesh at the thickest past and seeing if the juice runs clear.
+Or if the leg falls away from the body when gently pulled).

-Invest in a digital thermometer (I have this one in white from Thermapen, but they have lots of fun colours and patterns to choose from) and you’ll never be left wondering if the roast is ready to serve again.
+Invest in a digital thermometer (I have a white one from Thermapen, but they have lots of fun colours and patterns to choose from) and you’ll never be left wondering if the roast is ready to serve again.

 Thermapens are so highly sensitive that you’ll see the temperature dance around a little as the meat continues cooking after being removed from the oven.

 It’s also worth noting that if you’ve hit that temperature, it’s OK if there’s still some pinkness in the meat close to the bone.

 How to Safely Serve Turkey

 Whilst the turkey is in the oven, clean the kitchen and wipe all surfaces down with hot soapy water.

-How to Safely Store Leftovers
+How to Safely Store Turkey Leftovers

 Once the meat is carved, the rest of the turkey needs to be cooled down as quickly as possible before being chilled properly in the fridge.

 Always cool it to room temperature first, then preferably chill in the fridge before popping into the freezer.

 I hope this article on how to safely cook turkey helped you understand how to work safely with raw poultry.

 - 1 whole turkey removed from the fridge an hour before to bring up to room temperature.